Art Gallery of Alberta: Building

 The building was designed by Randall Stouts Architects, Inc., from Los Angeles and San Francisco.
 Local architects and engineering firms HIP Architects, Stantec, BPTEC Engineering, and Read Jones Christoffersen assisted Randall Stout's design team; while Ledcor Group of Companies provided construction management for the project.
 The original budget for the renovation was CA$48 million, although it was later increased to C$88 million.

 The patinated zinc and stainless steel design was intended to demonstrate the museum's "commitment to contemporary art".
 The exterior of the building features a 190 m steel ribbon, intended to represent the North Saskatchewan River, and the aurora, geographical phenomenons and features of Edmonton.
 The building's interior also features an "aurora" inspired room.
 The building includes a restaurant, espresso bar, gift shop, and an educational facility with a 150-seat theatre known as the Singhmar Centre for Art Education.
 The building includes a rooftop patio known as the City of Edmonton Terrace.
 The building also includes rental spaces for the public, such as Manning Hall.

 The original structure on the property that was used by the museum, the Arthur Blow Condell building, was opened in 1969 with designs from Donald G. Bittorf, and B. James Wensley.
 The Brutalist-styled building was partially demolished in 2007 to accommodate the reconstruction of the building.
 However, approximately 67 per cent of the older museum structure was retained during the reconstruction, with most of the retained portions used as the new building's foundation, or lower floors.
 The new building's third-floor terrace was the roof of the Arthur Blow Condell building.

 The museum building was designed to be accessible with automatic doors and provides wheelchairs upon request, and free admission for accompanying care workers.
 The museum also operates an "equity committee" that serves to identify barriers rooted in ableism, racism, or exclusion; and advises the museum's board of directors and facility management on practice and changes.

 Transit access

-The museum is accessible through public transit from Churchill station, a station for the Edmonton Light Rail Transit system.
+The museum is accessible through public transit from Churchill station, a station for the Edmonton LRT system.
 The museum provides a discount visitors who travelled by public transit.
 Parking spaces for automobiles and bicycles is not provided by the museum, with museum visitors reliant on surrounding parking spaces maintained by the municipal government.